juliangruber/travis-watch/README.md

 ## Related

+- __[appveyor-watch](https://github.com/juliangruber/appveyor-watch)__ &mdash; Stream live AppVeyor test results of the current commit to your terminal!
 - __[ansi-diff-stream](https://github.com/mafintosh/ansi-diff-stream)__ &mdash; A transform stream that diffs input buffers and outputs the diff as ANSI.
 If you pipe this to a terminal it will update the output with minimal changes
 - __[render-ci-matrix](https://github.com/juliangruber/render-ci-matrix)__ &mdash; Render a CI results matrix to the terminal.